Looker has limited support for Google Cloud Spanner. This page lists the known issues of the current Spanner integration and explains how to connect.

 gcloudcommand line environment set up, then it is possible that somehow the connection parameters have been misconfigured and Looker is using the

-In the current Looker release, Google Cloud Spanner supports the following Looker features:
+In Looker 21.6, Google Cloud Spanner supports the following Looker features:

-After you have connected your database to Looker, you’re ready to configure sign-in options for your users.
+After you have connected your database to Looker, configure sign-in options for your users.